-Outgoing Longwave Radiation (OLR) Anomalies (2.5°N-17.5°N)
+Outgoing Longwave Radiation (OLR) Anomalies (5°N-5°S) Drier-than-normal conditions, positive OLR anomalies (yellow/red shading)

-Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) Since April, the ongoing El Niño is observed (red box) as a tendency toward a dipole of anomalous convection extending from the Maritime Continent (suppressed) to the East Pacific (enhanced).
+Wetter-than-normal conditions, negative OLR anomalies (blue shading) Since April, the ongoing El Niño is observed (red box) as a tendency toward a dipole of anomalous convection extending from the Maritime Continent (suppressed) to the East Pacific (enhanced).
 During June and early July, the MJO become active, interfering with the ENSO signal at times.
 Since July, the MJO has remained weak, with strong El Niño conditions and tropical cyclone activity dominating the pattern.
-During mid-August, some eastward propagation was evident in OLR, but the subsident phase and other dynamic variables did not follow suit.
+A couplet of enhanced/suppressed convection intensified over the western Indian Ocean/Maritime Continent.

-200-hPa Velocity Potential Anomalies (5°S - 5°N) Positive anomalies (brown shading) indicate unfavorable conditions for precipitation

-Negative anomalies (green shading) indicate favorable conditions for precipitation The MJO strengthened in March as seen in the upper-level velocity potential anomalies.
+200-hPa Velocity Potential Anomalies (5°S - 5°N) Positive anomalies (brown shading) indicate unfavorable conditions for precipitation Negative anomalies (green shading) indicate favorable conditions for precipitation

-The developing ENSO state is highlighted by the red box, showing anomalous divergence over the central and eastern Pacific.
+The MJO strengthened in March as seen in the upper-level velocity potential anomalies.
+The ongoing ENSO state is highlighted by the red box, showing anomalous divergence over the central and eastern Pacific.
 This pattern has only been temporarily interrupted by strong Kelvin wave/MJO activity at times.

 During June and early July, a high-amplitude MJO event was observed, constructively interfering with the El Niño signal in early July.
-Since July, a generally stationary pattern, reflective of El Niño conditions, was observed.
+From July through early October, a generally stationary pattern, reflective of El Niño conditions, was observed.
+Recently, a slight eastward shift in the pattern is evident near 150E.